sjakthol/aws-account-infra/README.md

 CloudFormation stack includes an S3 bucket for the CloudTrail logs and a global trail that logs to that bucket.

+### GuardDuty
+Amazon GuardDuty is a service that analyzes CloudTrail and VPC flow / DNS logs for signs of malicious activity.
+The GuardDuty template sets up GuardDuty and configures email notifications for GuardDuty findings.

 ### KMS
 The KMS stack will create a KMS key that can be used to encrypt secrets for different purposes.
 The KMS key policy allows everyone to manage